SJTU-PLV/direct-refinement-popl24-artifact/README.md

 ### End-to-End Verification of Heterogenous Modules (Section 5)

-In the section 5 of the paper, we introduce the end-to-end verification of the client-server example (whose code and proof structure are shown in Figure 3 and Figure 4, respectively) based on the direct refinement.
+In the section 5 of the paper, we introduce the end-to-end verification of the client-server example based on the direct refinement.
+We first give the definitions of the C and assembly code of our exmaple, and then follow the Figure 4 to give the overview of the refinement proof.

 #### Definitions of the Client-Server Example